cockroachdb/copyist/README.md

 # copyist
 Mocking your SQL database in Go tests has never been easier.
 The copyist library automatically records low-level SQL calls made during your tests.
-It then generates test code that can play back those calls without connecting to the real SQL database.
+It then generates recording files that can be used to play back those calls without connecting to the real SQL database.
 Run your tests again.
 This time, they'll run much faster, because now they do not require a database connection.

 Best of all, your tests will run as if your test database was reset to a clean, well-known state between every test case.
 Gone are the frustrating problems where a test runs fine in isolation, but fails when run in concert with other tests that modify the database.
+In fact, during playback you can run different test packages in parallel, since they will not conflict with one another at the database level.

 copyist imposes no overhead on production code, and it requires almost no changes to your application or testing code, as long as that code directly or